michael-betz/tesla1/README.md

 ![UI](pics/ui.png)

 Has a minimal but very responsive user interface based on web-sockets.
-The sliders cover 6 octaves on a logarithnmic scale.
+The sliders cover 6 decades on a logarithnmic scale.
 There's a configurable maximum on-time and duty cycle, which is always observed.

 Putting an ESP on the control board might be an alternative to these hopelessly overpriced fiber-optic transceivers.
 You'll get fully isolated control through WIFI.